 The #DiscoverYourVoice initiative is bringing support to medical scheme members who experience gender-based violence and other traumatic crime.

 Listen to Miss South Africa 2019, Sasha-Lee-Olivier, share her experience of surviving sexual abuse with Azania Mosaka in our podcast on gender-based violence. #DiscoverYourVoice

-Once again, in recent weeks, the prevalence of gender-based violence (GBV) in South Africa has ignited outrage among citizens.
-Human rights and research groups have called for swift and decisive action, and leadership to stop all violence against women – and also against children.
+In recent months, the prevalence of gender-based violence (GBV) in South Africa has ignited outrage among citizens.
+Human rights and research groups have called for swift and decisive action and leadership to stop all violence against women - and also against children.